Aug 14, 2025 • PDF Security

 #4.
 Ensure Compliance

 Learning how to encrypt a document will help you comply with data protection standards.
 For example, industries such as the healthcare and finance sectors require data protection and follow standards such as HIPAA for sharing documents.
-By password-protecting your files, you can share them within such industries and rest assured that they will be well protected.
+By password-protecting your files, you can share PDFs within such industries and rest assured that they will be well-protected.

 4 Useful Tips and Practices for Strong PDF Passwords